gitlabhq/omnibus-gitlab/doc/settings/grafana.md

 ## Specifying an admin password

-Default admin credentials for Grafana is `root` as both username and password.
+Default admin credentials for Grafana is `admin` as both username and password.
 It is recommended that you change this admin password.
 After logging in initially using these credentials, Grafana will present you with a screen to change the password.